amelie-girard7/TimeTravel-PolicyGradientRL/README.md

 - Quantifiable improvement in metrics like ROUGE-L, BERTScore, and Counterfactual Reward Metrics for edited story endings in PG fine-tuning.
 - Human evaluation showing enhanced coherence and adherence to counterfactual scenarios in generated outputs.
+---

+#### **Todo**

+1. The ablated TimeTravel experiment:
+Input: premise, initial, counterfactual; Output: edited ending

+2. The ART experiment:
+First, you have to prepare the dataset by browsing the label in the ART dataset to see which hypothesis is correct and which is incorrect for each sample.
+Then:
+Input: obs1, incorrect_hypothesis, correct_hypothesis; Output: obs2.
+Input: premise, incorrect_hypothesis, correct_hypothesis; Output: obs2.

+As models, only one model each for MLE3, MLE6, and MLE3+PG3; the one with the best configuration from the main experiment.